PromptAI/promptdialog/docs/basic_concepts.md

 Entity is a 'thing' that has names, like people, places, products etc.  These things can be used to fill slots or just left alone.

 ## Slot Filling
 The value of a slot (variable) can be filled anywhere during a conversation.
 It can be extracted from user input or set manually.
-The following are several ways to do slot filling.
+The followings are several ways to do slot filling.

 ### 1. Entity Recognition
 Entity recognition is the most common method in slot filling.
-PromptDialog has the following three approaches to do entity recognition
+PromptDialog has the following three approaches to do entity recognition:

-* A set of predefined entities are included, such as date, number, telephone, and ordinal words, eliminating the trouble of manual annotation, training and recognition.
+* A set of predefined entities are included, such as date, number, telephone, and ordinal words, eliminating the need of annotation, training and recognition.
-* PromptDialog supports the entity recognition model like DIET form RASA which requires a designer to provide a set of training examples to recognize the entities.
-The accuracy of entity recognition can be improved by providing a variety of expressions and displaying different entity words in example sentences as many as possible.
-However, it is well known the accuracy is problematic as there might not be enough training data available
+* PromptDialog supports entity recognition models like DIET form RASA which requires a designer to provide a set of training examples to recognize the entities.
+The accuracy of entity recognition can be improved by providing a variety of utterances and displaying different entity words in example sentences.
+It is well known that the accuracy varies as there might not be enough training data available.
 * PromptDialog is going to soon introduce a large language model based (e.g., chatGPT) one/few shot entity recognition method to improve intent classification and entity recognition.

 ### 2. Whole Utterance